Azure/node-red-contrib-azure/blob-storage/README.md

 6. Double-click the Azure Save Blob Storage node, enter your Storage Account Name, Storage Account Key and your desired Container Name and Blob Name.
 Now click Done.

+    If you leave the Storage Blob name blank, the text in the msg.payload will be used as your blob name.
+Eg. if your msg.payload is ```blob1.txt```, and the Storage Blob Name property is empty, the blob name will be assigned as ```blob1```

     ![](images/save-blob-node-selected.PNG)

     ![](images/save-blob-node.PNG)